andry-tino/coding-challenges/white-rabbit-hole/README.md

 .\WhiteRabbitHole.exe
 ```

-When prompted, type in the following (in order) pressing `ENTER` each time:
+When prompted, type in the following (in order), pressing `ENTER` each time:

 1. The anagram phrase.
 2. The MD5 hash.
 3. The path to the vocabulary file.

-At each input, the program will confirm the value by printing it out before asking the next information.
+At each input, the program will confirm the value by printing it out before asking for the next information.

 After typing in all the information, the program will print some data: